The Botswana banking and finance sector is one of Africa's most stable.

 For a while until the mid 1970s Botswana used the South African rand because the country belonged to the Rand monetary system.

-With the introduction of the Pula, the central bank called Bank of Botswana was established.
+With the introduction of the Pula in 1977, the central bank called Bank of Botswana was established.

 BOB is at the forefront of prudent financial management in the country and has set the platform to make Botswana a financial hub.